 “Be careful with my grandflour!”
 I said jokingly.

 The early morning glare and eye roll from my high school freshman told me that he was not amused with my comment.
-As an assignment for his health class, Connor needed to care for a bag of flour as if it were a baby.
-He carried it around to his classes, carefully making sure none of the precious contents spilled because any damage to the bag would cause a deduction of grade points.
+As an assignment for his health class, my son needed to care for a bag of flour as if it were a baby.
+He carried it around to his classes, carefully making sure none of the precious contents spilled, because any damage to the bag would cause a deduction of grade points.
 As assurance nothing would spill, he reinforced it with camouflage duct tape and a onesie I picked up from the thrift store.
 It looked hideous.

 “I’m so done with this!” he grumbled as he sat down in the passenger seat and slammed the door.